wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 We learn good Terraform coding by remediating vulnerabilities in bad Terraform code, seeing violations identified  by <strong>static scans</strong> referencing  <strong>Policies as Code</strong>, trying <strong>recommendations</strong> for remediating the Terraform code, while reading <a href="#Tutorials">tutorials</a> about AWS configuration options.

 Terragoat covers only a few of 200 plus AWS services, so additional policies need to be created using a <strong>policy creator</strong> provided by the same vendor.
 Some vendors define policies in the Rego language processed by the OPA engine.
-Checkov defines policies in Python code.
+Checkov defines policies in its own DSL processed by Python code.+++

-When we have a way to <strong>attest</strong> that we can catch all known vulnerabilities, that our Terraform is <strong>known good</strong> as we can make it, you then are able to work on <strong>your own files</strong> and safely send a <strong>Pull Request</strong> into GitHub as a <strong>Shareable</strong> version for deployment as resources in the cloud.
+When we have a way to <strong>attest</strong> that we can catch all known vulnerabilities, that our Terraform is <strong>known good</strong> as we can make it, you then are able to +++ safely <strong>modify known-good templates</strong> from a community of Terraform developers refinining <strong>Shareable</strong> policies along with Terraform code.
+Here is Test-Driven Development of infrastructure as Code.+++

 Vendors (such as Bridgecrew) work like GitHub Dependabot by automatically creating Pull Requests containing remediations.